Non-equilibrium pathways between cluster morphologies in active phase separation: necking, rupture and cavitation: Discussion and outlook

 For the droplet-to-slab transition, our results are qualitatively similar to the equilibrium case, as follows.
 The ``roundness'' co-ordinate $s$ tends to evolve slowly since it requires mass transport over large (hydrodynamic) length scales; starting from a round droplet, $s$ decreases from a value close to $1$ as the droplet becomes increasingly elongated; the periodic boundaries mean that at some point the rapid formation of a neck becomes favourable and the order parameter $d$ changes sign, signalling a change in topology from droplet to slab.
 After this, the roundness $s$ continues to decrease until one reaches a uniform slab with flat interfaces.

 As already noted, the slab-to-droplet transition does not generically look like a reversed version of the droplet-to-slab transition.
 For the lower values of Pe considered here (between 6.3 and 7.1), the change of topology from slab to droplet occurs on average at a smaller value of the roundness $s$ [Fig.~\ref{fig:A1snaps}(a,b)].
 Fig.~\ref{fig:A1snaps} illustrates how an indentation in an flat slab can combine with vapour domains in its interior, with the result that the slab breaks by a sudden localised process.
 After this change -- which occurs at small $s$ -- the resulting liquid domain gradually recovers the circular shape of a droplet ($s\approx 1$).
+The results of FFS allow a quantitative characterisation of this transition; the algorithmic efficiency is reduced in this case because the roundness $s$ is less effective as a reaction co-ordinate, but the FFS method still yields many independent reactive trajectories.

-For the larger Pe, the situation is different again, in that a vapour bubble nucleates inside the slab (Fig.~\ref{fig:B2snaps}(b)), which triggers the transition to the droplet.
+For the larger Pe, the slab-to-droplet transition appears different again, in that a vapour bubble nucleates inside the slab (Fig.~\ref{fig:B2snaps}(b)), which triggers the transition to the droplet.
 This again leads to a topology change at a relatively small value of $s$, compared to the (equilibrium-like) droplet-to-slab transition.
+In this case the roundness $s$ is a poor reaction co-ordinate, which hinders sampling efficiency, so a quantitative analysis of the mechanism is not possible.
+However, the qualitative observation of a bubble-nucleation mechanism is robust with respect to parameter changes and consistent with other isntances of spontaneous bubble nucleation int he ALG~\cite{yao2025interfacial} and elsewhere~\cite{tjhung2018cluster, shi2020self}.